Bishop Heelan road named after Harry Potter reference

 In the story a crowd of wizarding children enter a metal barrier between platforms nine and ten every year on Sept.
 1.

-Platform nine and three-quarters is where the Hogwarts Express is.
-Parents in the series drop their children off at the railway platform for the next term of wizarding school.
+Platform nine and three-quarters is where the Hogwarts Express is and where parents drop their children off for the next term of wizarding school.

 H said it is the perfect name for a high school drop-off spot.